Sombressoul/dyna/README.md

 This repository contains work-in-progress state of my ongoing research and implementation of biologically inspired signal propagation framework `DyNA`.

+**What is this repository about and what is it for?**

+I see some fundamental problems in the conventional approaches to work with complex sequential data and this project is my attempt to workaround some of such problems.

+Key feature of the DyNA approach and the main principle could be described as follows:
+> _Any transformation (linear or nonlinear) applied to the data should be derived from the data semantics itself._

+**Fronts of research and development:**
+- Dynamic weight matrices.
+  - **Done:**
+    - dyna/weights_lib_2d.py: main concept.
+    - dyna/exponential_warper_1d.py: deriving of weights coefficients.
+- Dynamic activations.
+  - **Partially done:**
+    - dyna/modulated_activation_bell.py: "bell"-shaped activation.
+    - dyna/modulated_activation_sine.py: sinusoidal, Fourier-series like activation.
+- Dynamic routing.
+  - **Work in progress**

 ---

 **Table of contents:**